ARBORproject/arborproject.github.io/CONTRIBUTING.md

 we're hoping to provide opportunities for people of many skill levels, and who can make different time commitments.

+All projects listed on [Discussions](https://github.com/ArborProject/arborproject.github.io/discussions) are seeking collaborators by default.
+Projects that are not looking for contributors are labeled as _No longer seeking collaborators_.

 ## Project Life Cycle